drukermanOG/twitter_sphere/README.md

 3. Model weights of the neural network added on top of fine-tuned BERT, aimed at classifying an entities' semantic type based on textual and network evidence.

 * Please note the dataset is not fully proccessed and cleaned (further filtering was done based on undisclosed information).
-The current version is an initial product of alignment to knowledge bases, aim at providing public information.
+The current version is an initial product of alignment to knowledge bases, aimed at providing public information.

 More instructions and tutorials on how to use the prediction models will follow.